 Our exterior building doors open 90 minutes prior to the performance.
 We encourage you to arrive as early as you can to allow enough time for health verification, bag check, ticket scanning, and locating your seat(s).

-ReCOVer-Health will be stationed outside all three building entrances to verify your vaccination status or recent negative test results.
-Patrons who need to take a rapid test will be directed to the testing location outside the main entrance, facing One Symphony Place.
+ReCOVer-Health will be stationed outside the east and west building entrances facing One Symphony Place to verify your vaccination status or recent negative test results.
+Patrons who need to take a rapid test will be directed to the testing-tent location outside the main entrance.

 After your vaccination status or negative test has been confirmed by ReCOVer-Health personnel, you will receive a wristband and be allowed to enter the Schermerhorn.
 Once inside, you will go through a bag and security checkpoint; all purses and bags are subject to search upon entry, and you may be asked to check your bag prior to the concert.
 After you go through the security checkpoint, your ticket will be scanned.
 Ushers will be available to help you find your seat.